 Robot Holocaust is another surprisingly tolerable Season One episode.
 Operation Kid Brother/Operation Double 007 (the DVD calls it the former, the episode calls it the latter) is, curiously, a low-budget James Bond knockoff starring Sean Connery's younger brother (no kidding), but I don't think the crew did as much with it as they could have.

 Revenge of the Creature is noteworthy for being a sequel to the classic Creature From the Black Lagoon (which I haven't seen and really hope was better than this) and the most hilarious episode on this set, but also its story-crucial host segments.
-At the end of season six Mike, Tom, and Gypsy got hurled 500 years into the future, and here they reunite with Crow and find the SOL has been remodelled and apes have taken over the Earth.
+At the end of season six Mike, Tom, and Gypsy got hurled 500 years into the future, and here they reunite with Crow (to try to give a story reason for the change in his voice when Bill Corbett took over the puppet) and find the SOL has been remodelled and apes have taken over the Earth.